The Artists of the Worlington Movement Exhibition 2016 took place between the 13th and 19th May 2016 at The Edmund Gallery, Bury St Edmunds, Suffolk.

 Art in the City 2016 ran from 5th - 7th October 2016 at Painters Hall in the City of London, home of The Worshipful Company of Painter-Stainers.

-This exhibition features the work of the Worlington Movement artists and will run from Friday 15th May 2015 to Thursday the 21st May 2015 at the Edmund Gallery in Bury St Edmunds, Suffolk.
+The Artists of the Worlington Movement Exhibition 2015.
+This exhibition featured the work of the Worlington Movement artists and ran from Friday 15th May 2015 to Thursday the 21st May 2015 at the Edmund Gallery in Bury St Edmunds, Suffolk.
 The exhibition is featured in the Suffolk Tourist Guide.

-The next exhibition I will be showing at will be Art in the City 2014 held at Painters Hall, 9 Little Trinity Lane, London EC4V 2AD, home of The Worshipful Company of Painter-Stainers.
-13th to 15th October 2014.
+Painters' Fine Art Society Exhibition "Art in the City" 2014.
+I exhibited at Art in the City 2014 held at Painters Hall, 9 Little Trinity Lane, London EC4V 2AD, home of The Worshipful Company of Painter-Stainers.

+'Evelyn' - A word from the artist.
 This painting was on show in The Louvre at the International Breast Cancer Conference 2009, on 31st January - 2nd February, and held up well against its fellow paintings by Raphael, Rubens and Rembrandt, which portrayed images of breast cancer through the centuries.

 Since the painting has received so much publicity, it seems Evelyn herself has become an icon in the movement against breast cancer, something she could never have imagined happening when we first set out to create this painting.
 The faculty organising the conference said the painting served as a reminder to all 1000 oncologists present, from 61 countries around the world, that it is the patients that are the reason why anyone should ever "do" breast oncology; the most important part of the whole equation.